ua en ru

 In May, the Danish government announced a new military aid package for Ukraine worth over 4 billion Danish kroner (536 million euros).

-Additionally, in March, the Danish Ministry of Defence announced plans to invest around 40 million euros in a special innovation fund aimed at strengthening the technological capabilities of the Ukrainian military in modern warfare.
+Additionally, in March, the Danish Ministry of Defense announced plans to invest around 40 million euros in a special innovation fund aimed at strengthening the technological capabilities of the Ukrainian military in modern warfare.

 Furthermore, Ukrainian weapons will be produced on Danish territory.
 A corresponding agreement was signed in Copenhagen on July 4.